As with most disease and pest problems, accurate diagnosis is the important part of controlling a problem and doing so responsibly.

 The adult beetles are above ground, feeding, mating and laying eggs from mid-June to early August.
 The white ‘C’ shaped grubs spend the rest of the growing season eating the roots under your lawn.

 If you do notice leaves that look like green lace, that’s a sign you have Japanese Beetles in your yard.
 Luckily healthy trees and shrubs will survive these feedings.
 Focus your mitigation efforts on immature or heavily damaged plants as well as fruits, vegetables and herbs first.
 These immature plants can tolerate some leaf feeding but severe damage may affect plant growth and reduce yield.

 C-shaped, white to cream-colored grubs with a distinct tan-colored head.
 They will be 1/8th inch up to 1 inch long.
 Japanese Beetle grubs look like other white grubs and can be distinguished by the hairs on the end of their body.

 Methods to Minimize Japanese Beetle Damage

 Start managing their population right when you start seeing leaf damage.
 The adult beetles will be feeding up to 8 weeks starting around mid-June.

 Cultural Control Methods

 Incorporate plants around your favorite landscape and garden plants that repel Japanese beetles such as catnip, chives, garlic, odorless marigold, nasturtium, and white geranium.
-See the list of plants at the end of this post that Japanese Beetles prefer.

 Natural predators to the beetle are birds, spiders, and possibly raccoons, moles, and skunks.
 The Starling bird is it’s greatest predator.
 Create a yard that attracts these predators so they can help you with minimizing damage and the beetle population.